Progesterone: Nervous system

 Progesterone, like pregnenolone and dehydroepiandrosterone (DHEA), belongs to an important group of endogenous steroids called neurosteroids.
-It can be metabolized within all parts of the central nervous system.
+The steroid can be metabolized within all parts of the central nervous system.

 Neurosteroids are neuromodulators and are neuroprotective, neurogenic, and regulate neurotransmission and myelination.
 The effects of progesterone as a neurosteroid are mediated predominantly through its interactions with non-nuclear PRs, namely the mPRs and PGRMC1, as well as certain other receptors, such as the σ_{1} and nACh receptors.

 Brain damage

 Previous studies have shown that progesterone supports the normal development of neurons in the brain, and that the hormone has a protective effect on damaged brain tissue.
-It has been observed in animal models that females have reduced susceptibility to traumatic brain injury, and this protective effect has been hypothesized to be caused by increased circulating levels of estrogen and progesterone in females.
+Animal models show that females have reduced susceptibility to traumatic brain injury, and this protective effect has been hypothesized to be caused by increased circulating levels of estrogen and progesterone in females.

 Proposed mechanism

 The mechanism of progesterone protective effects may be the reduction of inflammation that follows brain trauma and hemorrhage.

 Damage incurred by traumatic brain injury is believed to be caused in part by mass depolarization leading to excitotoxicity.
 One way in which progesterone helps to alleviate some of this excitotoxicity is by blocking the voltage-dependent calcium channels that trigger neurotransmitter release.
 It does so by manipulating the signaling pathways of transcription factors involved in this release.
 Another method for reducing the excitotoxicity is by up-regulating the GABA_{A}, a widespread inhibitory neurotransmitter receptor.

 Progesterone has also been shown to prevent apoptosis in neurons, a common consequence of brain injury.
-It does so by inhibiting enzymes involved in the apoptosis pathway specifically concerning the mitochondria, such as activated caspase-3 and cytochrome c.
+The hormone does so by inhibiting enzymes involved in the apoptosis pathway specifically concerning the mitochondria, such as activated caspase-3 and cytochrome c.

 Not only does progesterone help prevent further damage, it has also been shown to aid in neuroregeneration.
 One of the serious effects of traumatic brain injury includes edema.
 Animal studies show that progesterone treatment leads to a decrease in edema levels by increasing the concentration of macrophages and microglia sent to the injured tissue.
 This was observed in the form of reduced leakage from the blood brain barrier in secondary recovery in progesterone treated rats.
 In addition, progesterone was observed to have antioxidant properties, reducing the concentration of oxygen free radicals faster than without.
 There is also evidence that the addition of progesterone can also help remyelinate damaged axons due to trauma, restoring some lost neural signal conduction.
 Another way progesterone aids in regeneration includes increasing the circulation of endothelial progenitor cells in the brain.
 This aids the growth of new vasculature around scar tissue, helping to repair the area of insult.

 Addiction

 Progesterone enhances the function of serotonin receptors in the brain, so an excess or deficit of progesterone has the potential to result in significant neurochemical issues.
-This provides an explanation for why some people resort to substances that enhance serotonin activity such as nicotine, alcohol, and cannabis when their progesterone levels fall below optimal levels.
+This link explains why some people resort to substances that enhance serotonin activity such as nicotine, alcohol, and cannabis when their progesterone levels fall below optimal levels.